-Now it's time to glue everything to the board and transfer the vinyl to the board.
+Now it’s time to glue everything to the board and transfer the vinyl to the board.
 I began by glueing the ribbon, I just glued the corners of the ribbon to the board.
 Then I start at the top and work my way down to the bottom glueing as I go.
-For my daughters name I used the EK Tools Zig Memory System 2-Way Squeeze and Roll Glue Pen, New Package For all the other images I used hot glue.
+For my daughters name I used the fine tip glue pen.
+For all the other images I used hot glue.
 Then I used transfer tape for the vinyl.
-To transfer the vinyl I love to use the Cricut scrapper that comes in the Cricut Accessories- Cricut Tools Craft Basic Set
+To transfer the vinyl I love to use the Cricut scrapper that comes in the Cricut Tools Craft Basic Set

 Then when everything is glued to the front of the board, I glued the ribbon to the back of the board using hot glue.